Black Widow Encounter at Sukkot

 This chiasm in Matthew 12:9-14 is centered on the moral hierarchy implied by the fact that the Sabbath was made for man, not man for the Sabbath.

-• v9 - Jesus departed and entered the synagogue
+• V9 - Yeshua went on and entered the synagogue

 Since the Sabbath was created to restore mankind, it should never be used to prevent that restoration.
 The Sabbath command of Exodus 20 also implies that the Sabbath was created to restore man's animals.

-I found this chiasm during a demonstration at Common Sense Bible Study.
+I found this chiasm during a demonstration at Common Sense Bible Study, but I later realized that it was a much simpler structure than I had initially thought.